 Yes, our water meets all of EPA's health standards.
 We have conducted numerous tests for contaminants that may be in drinking water.
-As you will see in the chart on the back, we found all of these contaminants at safe levels.
+As you will see in the chart below, we found all of these contaminants at safe levels.